Potenza: Climate

-Potenza experiences an oceanic climate (Cfb in the Köppen climate classification), failing narrowly to classify as warm-summer Mediterranean climate (Csb) because the month with the most precipitation has slightly less than three times as much as the driest month.
+In the 1971-2000 climate normals, Potenza experiences an oceanic climate (Cfb in the Köppen climate classification), failing narrowly to classify as warm-summer Mediterranean climate (Csb) because the month with the most precipitation has slightly less than three times as much as the driest month.
+In the 1991-2006 reference period, the summer temperature is warm enough such that the climate type is Cfa, almost Csa.

-Population

-Potenza has a population of 67,122 as of 2015.
-It is the largest city in Basilicata.